DerrickLJH/videostabdemo/README.md

 ### Prerequisites

-This project requires Android Studio and a mobile phone to be able to run, running on emulator does not work as it only runs on environment android-arm & android-arm64.
+This project requires Android Studio and a mobile phone to be able to run, running on emulator(x86) does not work as it only runs on environment android-arm & android-arm64.

 ### Dependencies needed